The new 6.5 PRC is turning heads and getting a lot of good publicity these days, but do you really need one?

 Best 6.5 Precision Rifle Cartridge Ammo For Hunting

-This is the bullet Hornady Marketing Director Neil Davies used on his chamois hunt in the video below.
+In case you were wondering, Hornady Marketing Director Neil Davies used Hornady Precision Hunter ammunition on his chamois hunt in the video below.

 Final Thoughts On The 6.5 PRC

 The 6.5 PRC is a very well designed cartridge that offers some real advantages to hunters and fills a specific niche among the various 6.5mm cartridges.
 While a somewhat surprisingly large number of shooters and hunters have been quick to adopt the new cartridge, the small benefits it offers over more established calibers like the 6.5 Creedmoor probably aren’t significant enough to justify making the switch for most hunters.